For the 2nd year, Greece bottomed in the Press Freedom Index

 Greece is now ranked 107th, just behind Qatar and Thailand, and performing worse than countries such as Nigeria, Lesotho and Haiti, the press freedom group's rankings show.

-The main reasons for Greece's lackluster score include the arbitrary surveillance of journalists by intelligence agencies using the Predator spyware — what RSF called the "biggest violation of press freedom in the European Union in 2022" — but also government media interference, abusive lawsuits and inadequate legal protection.
+The main reasons for Greece's under-scoring include arbitrary surveillance of journalists by intelligence agencies using the softwares Predator — what has been called the “biggest violation of press freedom in Europe in 2022″ by RSF — but also government interference in the media, abusive lawsuits and inadequate legal protections.

 RSF's Press Freedom Index ranks countries from 0 to 100 (the highest possible level of media freedom).